 Where can I find out more?

 The Medicines and Healthcare products Regulatory Agency (MHRA) has produced a toolkit to make sure women are better informed about the risks of taking valproate medicines during pregnancy.
-It has also published a patient guide for women taking valproate medicines.
+It has also published a patient booklet for women taking valproate medicines.

 Epilepsy Action would like to thank Beth Irwin, epilepsy nurse/midwife, The Royal Hospital, Belfast, for her contribution to this information.